 You can derive the degrees, minutes, and seconds (D, M, S) from a decimal degree (Ddec) value using these formulas:

 M = trunc((Ddec X 60) mod 60)

 A device’s location can be determined in several different ways, depending on device and network capabilities:

-Non-GPS Coarse Location - Uses triangulation of device signal strength at cell towers to determine the approximate location of a device.
+Non-GPS Coarse and Precise Location - Uses triangulation of device signal strength at cell towers to determine the location of a device.

-GPS-based Precise Location - Uses the GPS receiver in a device to determine a device’s precise location.
+GPS-based Precise Location - Uses the GPS receiver in a device to determine a device’s location.